brunopk/sc-rpi/doc/sc_rpi_installation.md

 For more information about `rsync` take a look at [this](https://gist.github.com/brunopk/37c9703b9bc82061d32303d99d29d9fb) Gist.

-## Install applications with Poetry
+## Installing applications and dependencies with Poetry

 To install dependencies in the Raspberry Pi :